pstaykov/CarInTheEQ/README.md

 *Drive through sound itself.*

-**Car In The EQ** is a driving and flying game where you literally cruise through a 3D musical equalizer or fly through circular vosualiers in space.
+**Car In The EQ** is a driving and flying game where you literally cruise through a 3D musical equalizer or fly through circular visualisers in space.
 Built with **Godot 4**, it blends chaotic physics, vibrant visuals, and reactive audio into one surreal experience.

 ---